Eye in the Sky Feb 2006

 Report by MIKE DREW

-Arrived at Maiden Castle around 9.30 to find I was the first on thehill, again.
-Wind was on the hill and a reasonable strength so had a go.
+Arrived at Maiden Castle around 9.30 to find I was the first on thehill,

 Just what the doctor ordered after a pants winter.